RenanBatista/csml-syntax-highlighting/README.md

 ## Installing

-To use this syntax you need to download this folder in VSCode extensions folder:
+To use this syntax you need to download this repo in a subfolder inside VSCode extensions folder:
 - Linux and MAC: `$HOME/.vscode/extensions/`
 - Windows: `%USERPROFILE%\.vscode\extensions`